mageddo/java-examples/observability/micrometer-spring-otlp-registry-app/README.md

+App using

-App using Micrometer API and exporting metrics using OLTP Java Agent as exporters
+* Micrometer API for metrics, exporting using micrometer/spring OTLP exporter configured via application.properties
+* Open Telemetry API for Tracing, exporting using OTLP JavaAgent exporter
+  * Traces are more rich when using java agent, @WithSpan annotations are intercepted.
+  * HTTP, Kafka producing and consuming are also tracked.

 ## Build